 The classic greenhouse is a glass house, as we know it from nurseries.
 The glass house has many advantages: It is a visual highlight, you can see the plants and they get all the light they need.
 It is easy to clean, but it has no shading effect - which means that plants can burn, especially in summer.
 The insulating effect is also rather poor.
 In addition, glass panes are very heavy and can break easily.
 The insulating effect can be increased by using insulating glass, while a shading effect can be achieved by using Nörpel glass.

 However, greenhouses with multi-skin sheets are becoming increasingly popular.
-The multi-skin sheets are made of plastic and are available on the market in various thicknesses from 4 to 16 mm.
+The multi-skin sheets are made of plastic and are available on the market in various thicknesses from 4 to 16 mm/0.2 to 0.6 in.
 It is not only the thickness that is important, but also the number of bars.
 Double-skin sheets have one air cushion, triple-skin sheets have two.
 The more webs and the thicker the panels, the greater the insulating effect, meaning that the heat remains in the greenhouse for longer.
 In contrast, however, the shading effect is also greater and the plants receive less light than in a glass house.
 This also reduces the risk of burns.

 In addition to these classic houses, there are also foil tunnels or houses.
 These are not nearly as stable, have a much lower insulating effect and provide much more shade than the houses already presented.
 However, they are also available in smaller versions, which makes them attractive for small home gardens or balconies.
 It is important that sufficient ventilation is also ensured with these variants.